vikneshwar/Wordnik-Command-Tool/README.md

 Steps to install

  * git clone https://github.com/vikneshwar/Wordnik-Command-Tool
+ * Get a API key from wordnik [here](http://developer.wordnik.com/)
+ * Configure your key in config.js
  * Install dependencies using ```npm install -g```
  * Or get from npm using ```npm install wordnik-dictionary -g```
  * Now you can open the tool by typing ```dict```